jakecraige/website/blog/articles/an-explainer-on-ed25519-clamping.md

 ### Setting the highest bit

-The next part of the clamping to cover is the reasoning for clearing the 256th bit and setting the 255th to 1.
+Next we discuss clearing the 256th bit and setting the 255th to 1.
 The purpose of this is to ensure that the highest bit is always at a fixed position.
 Daniel J. Bernstein (djb), the creator of ed25519, provided an explanation for this in a [mailing list post